-James Richard "Rick" Perry (born March 4, 1950) is the 47th and current Governor of Texas.
-A Republican, Perry was elected Lieutenant Governor of Texas in 1998 and assumed the governorship in December 2000 when then-governor George W. Bush resigned to become President of the United States.
-Perry was elected to full gubernatorial terms in 2002, 2006 and 2010.
-With a tenure in office to date of 10 years, 261 days, Perry is the longest continuously serving current U.S. governor, and the second longest serving current U.S. governor after Terry Branstad of Iowa.
+James Richard "Rick" Perry (born March 4, 1950) is an American politician who is the 14th and current United States Secretary of Energy, serving under the Trump Administration.
+Perry previously served as the 47th Governor of Texas from December 2000 to January 2015.
+A Republican, he was elected Lieutenant Governor of Texas in 1998 and assumed the governorship in December 2000 when then-governor George W. Bush resigned to become President of the United States.
+Perry was the longest-serving governor in Texas history.